 There has been a considerable rise in the volume of Customer Success Manager jobs in the marketplace, CSM’s are becoming an integral part of extraordinary client experience.
 Problem is, role in CSM is relatively new, and finding the right candidate for the job can certainly frustrate the hiring manager.

-CSM main goal is to improve client retention and upsell of services.
+CSM’s main goal is to improve client retention and the upsell of services.
 Customer success can be defined as a proactive, real-time sales approach consisting of building relationships with existing customers, in-depth understanding of their company and product goals, and helping the customer meet those goals through regular contact.

 There are many criteria that you might require to look after before you actually search for the right customer service manager.
 Whether you require someone to handle a super strategic big account or a mid-size company (mid-touch) or somebody who would manage a slew of SMB (small and medium business).

-I would like to share some very practical tactics that most of my clients use to hire an efficient customer success manager that can do the job.
+I would like to share some very practical tactics that most of my clients used to hire an efficient customer success manager that can do the job.

 When looking at common characteristics, skills, and qualifications on CSM job descriptions, I evaluate the candidate through three common traits of Customer Success teams: Productivity, real-time scenarios, and Mockups (through QBR templates).